Our Story

 Orbital Lasers: Pioneering Social Implementation

-With strong feasibility on both the business and technological sides, Orbital Lasers was officially established in 2024 as a spin-off from Sky Perfect JSAT.
+With strong feasibility on both the business and technological sides, Orbital Lasers was officially established in 2024 as a spin-off from SKY Perfect JSAT.
 The company is now focused on developing complete satellite systems to support its Space Debris Removal and Satellite LiDAR business.